 *This position is unpaid

-*Spring and summer apprenticeship slots are currently FULL.
-We are currently looking for Fall 2019 apprentices.
+*All 2019 apprenticeship slots are currently FULL.
+We are currently looking for Spring 2020 apprentices.

 We are seeking Apprentices to join our Team for a hands-on learning experience in all things Urban Farming!